General Account

 Why doesn't a recent successful charge appear in my Payout?

-- Settlement: the money is transferred from your constituent's bank account into Neon Pay.
+- Settlement: the money is transferred from the constituent's bank account into Neon Pay.
 For credit card transactions, this process typically takes 1-3 business days.
 ACH charges typically take 7 - 10 business days to be transferred from the constituent’s bank to Neon Pay.

 Individual charges batched as part of payouts will display once the payout is processed.
 If a payout is marked Requested, no list of transactions will appear. (↑Return to top↑)